Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can get free internet access, text messages and smart phone app functionality from train station pay phones.
+Did you know that Jayesh was in every Star Wars movie?
+He was "The Force".

-Updated on: [18/9/2024]
+Updated on: [19/9/2024]
 <!-- #jokeEnd -->